nodejs/node/doc/api/zlib.markdown

 **Note: these examples are drastically simplified to show the basic concept.**  Zlib encoding can be expensive, and the results ought to be cached.
-See [Memory Usage Tuning][] below for more information on the speed/memory/compression tradeoffs involved in zlib usage.
+See [Memory Usage Tuning][] for more information on the speed/memory/compression tradeoffs involved in zlib usage.

     // client request example